aleph2c/miros/doc/batterychargingexample.rst

 :new_spec:`I don't think it's that big of a deal, if they have questions they can just talk to us and we can get them up to speed.`

+"`But most documentation isn't useful
-"Most documentation isn't useful, they will just see it as something else that was written with no intention to be legible to them, so they won't bother asking us about it."
+<https://www.youtube.com/watch?v=vtIzMaLkCaM>`_, they will just see it as
+something else that was written with no intention to be legible to them, so they won't bother asking us about it.
+Even if they read it and they don't understand it, they will think it is their fault, like they are dumb.
+They won't consider that I am just a bad writer."

 He laughs, :new_spec:`Good point, I see this all of the time while wrestling with Texas Instrument manuals.
 Even the TI engineers joke about how they can't understand them.
-You can ask TI a question on their forum and there are armies of people from India who pretend to answer your question right away.
+You can ask TI a question on their forum and they have armies of people from India who pretend to answer your question right away.
 Then you get a real answer from someone in the states but only after it sits there for a couple of days.
 They let their customers write their documents for them, it's very frustrating.
-So, I don't bother asking questions on their forums.`
+I don't bother asking questions on their forums anymore.`

 "That sounds frustrating.
 It's hard to write good documentation though."